ytmytm/TIB-001-Cart/readme.txt

 Maciej Witkowiak's note about software:
 ---------------------------------------

+Download new ROM to be flashed from "Releases" on the right.

 Go to src/ folder for updated and corrected firmware for both original and cloned TIB DD-001 Drive controller for C64.

 More information in src/README.md